Native to (or naturalized in) Oregon:

 - Sun, does well in heat, best in well-drained soil.

 - Hardy to USDA Zone (6)7 Native to southern Europe and western Asia.
-Several cultivars available, including white flowered and variegated forms.
+Several cultivars available, including: 'Alba" (white blooms), 'LeCompte' (lilac), 'Montrose Purple' (blue-purple), 'Salinas Pink', and ‘Sensational’ (blue).

 - agnus-castus: old name for this plant, from agnos the Greek name and Latin castus, both meaning chaste (Coombes, 1985).